Photo by Alejandro Ortiz

 A work climate can be described as the emotional tone of a work environment.
 Do people seem happy and get along well?
 Or do they seem tense and terse with one another?
 Getting a pulse on affect can be tricky, but with proper forethought, it can be captured.

 To date, organizations interested in preventing insider risk focus on individual-level data.
 For example, U.S. organizations might screen candidates for prior ethical infractions, monitor the degree to which employees admit mistakes, or track employees’ digital activity for suspicious behaviour.

 Hostile work climates are a collective, multi-person phenomenon.
 Organizations should, therefore, be evaluating data on employees’ perceptions of interactions with other individuals or how employees view the team as a whole.

-For starters, organizations should collect round-robin data where they prompt each employee to rate each of their colleagues on how much they interact with them.
+For starters, organizations should collect round-robin data that prompts each employee to rate their colleagues on how much they interact with them.
 These team-level satisfaction and engagement surveys can reveal in a safe, unobtrusive manner who is being ostracized.

-These initiatives can then be supplemented with confidential and anonymous hotlines where employees can share concerns about specific colleagues.
+Organisations can then supplement these initiatives with confidential and anonymous hotlines where employees can share concerns about specific colleagues.
 Organizations can also hire trained coaches who understand insider risk and know how to intervene when employees appear disgruntled due to team-level relational dynamics.

 Addressing Hostile Work Climates

 Paying attention to precursors of insider threats—like hostile work climates—is important, especially if it can prevent acts of terrorism.
 But it’s also important to long-term organizational stability.
 Insider incidents are costing organizations 31% more than ever in lost assets.
 To date, dollars spent recovering from insider attacks for smaller organizations (less than 500 employees) averages $7.7M US, and for larger organizations averages $17.9M US.